adon-cloudcannon/landing-page-test/src/collections/posts/2022-12-22-11-top-eleventy-blog-themes-starters-in-2023.md

 ---

-CloudCannon’s Git-based&nbsp;[Eleventy CMS](https://cloudcannon.com/eleventy-cms/)&nbsp;lets developers configure an ideal visual editing experience for any number of content editors.
-If you’re interested in setting up your new Eleventy blog with a configurable CMS, check out our&nbsp;[Eleventy Setup Tutorial](/tutorials/eleventy-cms---get-started-with-cloudcannon/)&nbsp;for a straightforward guide to getting started with Eleventy and CloudCannon.
+CloudCannon’s Git-based [Eleventy CMS](https://cloudcannon.com/eleventy-cms/) lets developers configure an ideal visual editing experience for any number of content editors.
+If you’re interested in setting up your new Eleventy blog with a configurable CMS, check out our [Eleventy Setup Tutorial](https://cloudcannon.com/documentation/guides/eleventy-cms-get-started-with-cloudcannon) for a straightforward guide to getting started with Eleventy and CloudCannon.